 4. Partnerships with Community Organizations

-Social determinants, or socioeconomics, play an important role in population health outcomes; food and housing security, transportation access, education, and employment all contribute to a patient’s ability to make healthy decisions and maintain wellness.
+Social determinants, or socioeconomics, play an important role in health outcomes; food and housing security, transportation access, education, and employment all contribute to a patient’s ability to make healthy decisions and maintain wellness.
 To improve the overall health of patients of low socioeconomic statuses, healthcare organizations must appeal to these patients in meaningful ways.
 An effective way to achieve this objective is to work closely with community organizations that service these populations.

 5. Digital Security of IoT and AI